CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 #### OPS.2.4.M5 Use of Online Services [IT Operations, Users]

 Often an established software for the remote maintenance is charged and must be installed on each client.
-In exceptional situations, however, it may be helpful to administer IT systems remotely over the short term.
+In exceptional situations, however, it may be helpful to administrate IT systems remotely over the short term.
 The solution seems pragmatic that the clients connect to an online service and the administrator accesses the clients via a web server via the online service.

 If online services are used, but safety risks arise.
 This should therefore be prohibited in principle.
 Remote maintenance via online services should be prevented by technical measures.
 If a general prohibition is not possible in individual cases, the use should be limited to a minimum and only for clearly defined areas of application with strict regulations.
 For online services for remote maintenance, the IT systems of the remote maintenance administrator and the administrator each connect to a service provider on the Internet.
-It is not recognizable by the remote maintainer, what happens to this information with the service provider or what intervention options exist there.
+It is not recognizable by the remote maintainer what happens with this information to the service provider or what intervention options exist there.
 Content could be recorded or manipulated.
 This applies z.
 As well as for keystrokes (eg passwords).

 Often, the remote attendant's clients automatically start the service and connect to the online service.
 If this is the case, anyone who knows the access data (often only an ID and PIN) unobserved and unnoticed access to the Clients.It should be forbidden that clients can automatically connect to online services, this should also be technically prevented become.